-10 Tips For Visiting Santorini With Kids
+Guide To Visiting Santorini With Kids

 Santorini is one of Greece’s most popular islands.
 Two million people visit the small island every year and it is a cruise stop-off.
-Avoid visiting during the summer when it’s hot and crowded.
+Go in low season and avoid visiting during the summer when it’s hot and crowded.
 We chose to go during half term in mid October.
 Although the popular spots were still busy, it was nothing like it gets in the summer months.
-The cooler weather is also better when travelling with children too.
+The cooler weather was also far better when travelling around Santorini with children too.

 Mrs T in Oia, Santorini, Greece